krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 System status check would identify AWS infrastructure related issues.
 Instance status check would also fail if a system status check fails.
 So, either one can be used

-#### ou need to allow remote SSH login to the private EC2 instances from the on-premises network.
+#### You need to allow remote SSH login to the private EC2 instances from the on-premises network.

 Using the Session Manager (part of the system manager service), authorized employees can log in to their EC2 instances using IAM credentials.
 Session Manager does not use SSH or RDP ports.